arthurcro/arthurcro.github.io/_posts/2020-03-31-readable-code.markdown

 Making sure you produce readable code is important for different reasons.
 Unreadable code is a major factor in technical debt.
 Unreadable code slows down a team and a project's progress.
 Making sure a team produces readable code reduces the technical debt and allows for:

-- **Faster bug fixes**: it's easier to go understand a piece of code and so bugs in existing logic are fixed faster.
+- **Faster bug fixes**: it's easier to understand a piece of code hence bugs related to existing logic are fixed faster.
 - **Faster development**: new developers can get up to speed with a codebase faster, they can contribute to the project sooner and more efficiently.
 - **Better review**: people can review your code and the implementation of a feature more carefully when they don't have to decrypt your code.
 This leads to a better review process and a safer and healthier codebase.